-- Marketing and Advertising Policy and guidelines

-- Third Party Endorsements Policy

-- Social Media Guidelines and Toolkit
+- Review these policies and resources for more information: - Marketing and Advertising Policy and guidelines - Third Party Endorsements Policy - · Social Media Guidelines and Toolkit

 - Q: Can I compare our product to another company's product in an ad? - A: Possibly, but we need to be cautious in this area.
 While the law permits comparative claims, we must be able to substantiate those claims.
 So know and follow the requirements for comparative claims, and have your materials reviewed as required by our Marketing and Advertising Policy.